pip-services/pip-services-docs/content/en/toolkit/recipes/three_tier_architecture/_index.md

 The controller allows us to connect the presentation and persistence layers and produce some data transformations.

 Thus, it sets a reference to the database.
-This reference is not to a specific database, but a general persistence component that will allow us to select between different databases at runtime.
+This reference is not to a specific database, but a general persistence component that will allow us to select between different databases at deployment time.

 This class also defines the greeting method, which selects a random name from the database and then passes it to the view.
 It also defines a default name, which will be used if no name is obtained from the database query.